-This week’s thrive in five is about the concept of the business athlete
+This week’s thrive in five is about the concept of The Cadence Approach™

-Over the next three weeks, we’re going to be talking about the concept of the business athlete, looking at what a business athlete is, how you can become a business athlete and tips and habits we can learn from professional athletes that we can apply to our everyday lives.
+Over the next three weeks, we’re going to be talking about the concept of The Cadence Approach™, looking at what The Cadence Approach™ is, how you can become implement it and tips and habits we can learn from professional athletes that we can apply to our everyday lives.

 I think we would benefit from seeing ourselves a little bit more like an athlete does.
 In terms of managing stress, improving our longevity, of being healthier and more energised day to day.
 Minimising our risk of burnout.